-Delicious Homemade Baked Donuts!
+Healthy Homemade Baked Donuts!

-For a while now, I’ve been wanting to test some healthier donuts, and out of that experiment came these healthy chocolate baked donuts.
+For a while now, I’ve been wanting to test some healthier donuts, and out of that experiment came these healthy baked donuts.
 Guys, these are seriously so good!

 Made with almond flour, oat flour, and a number of other wholesome ingredients, these baked glazed donuts are moist and fluffy and a healthier take on your traditional donut!